 James Case was a wholesale dry goods merchant and textile manufacturer.
 He also served as president of the National Bank of Redemption and subsequently as president of its successor, the First National Bank.

 On August 9, 1872, the Boston Journal reported that Weston & Shepard, masons, had received a permit to build a brick stable on James B. Case’s land on Commonwealth, presumably behind 120 Commonwealth.
 It appears not to have been built until the mid-1880s, at about the same time as a stable was built behind 122 Commonwealth.
 Neither stable is shown on the 1874 Hopkins and 1883 Bromley maps, but is shown on the 1887 Sanborn map and the 1888 and subsequent Bromley maps.
 A March 29, 1895, Boston Globe article on the sale of the property noted that “a handsome brick stable is connected with the property.”

 The Cases’ right to maintain a stable was challenged in the mid-1880s by William Beals, owner of 125 Newbury, directly across the alley from 120 Commonwealth.
 He filed legal action to prevent the use of the building at the rear of 120 Commonwealth as a stable, arguing that allowing that use would violate the restrictions in the original land deeds from the Commonwealth.
 In 1885, the Supreme Judicial Court dismissed his complaint.

-James and Laura Case continued to live at 120 Commonwealth until about 1893, when they moved to a new home they had built at 468 Beacon.
+James and Laura Case continued to live at 120 Commonwealth during the 1892-1893 winter season, after which they moved to a new home they had built at 468 Beacon.
 At the same time, they also had built 470 Beacon for their son-in-law and daughter, real estate dealer James Goldthwaite Freeman and Caroline Sumner (Case) Freeman, who moved there in the same year.